antoniormrzz/virgilpress/README.md

 - You should access assets in ejs (e.g. img tag src) with a path starting from 'assets/'.
 Look at welcome.ejs for an example.

-- Tailwind is purging pages and views directories, if you are going to have ejs files somewhere else, make sure to configure tailwind.
+- Tailwind is purging extra css for pages and views directories, if you are going to have ejs files somewhere else, make sure to configure tailwind.

 # Structure